Methodology

 - PAV: monotone non-decreasing step function fitted to historical (score, outcome) pairs

-- Confidence intervals via bootstrap resampling (1000 iterations)
+- Confidence intervals via ensemble variance

 - Calibration quality measured by Brier score, log loss, and reliability diagrams